 Achievements are not what they used to be.
 No one is getting medals or free trips for a job well done.
 Bonuses may be a thing of the past for now.
 What really matters at this moment is how we’re coping.
 Everything you do when times are tough is an achievement.
 Are you cutting yourself some slack and even better, giving yourself credit for carrying on?
 Here’s a way to give yourself an emotional pat on the back and relieve stress at the same time.

 Journal your achievements

 How journaling works to reassure you that all will work out.
-Journaling is exercise for the mind.
+Journaling is an exercise for the mind.
 It keeps you grounded, and listing your achievements in the Pandemic keeps you focused on the positive just when you need it the most.
 Take a few minutes in the morning or evening to think about all the things you’re doing either for yourself or for others.
 Service to others is an achievement.
-Self care of any kind is also an achievement, and journaling is a great kind of self care for Covid 19.
+Self-care of any kind is also an achievement, and journaling is a great kind of self-care for Covid 19.